4V7A3979_1980x1297

 Recipe shared by our teacher, Ganapati Aarya.

-Making chapati is great in getting the whole family involved in the kitchen.
-Each person rolling out chapati makes it fun and easy process.
+Making chapati is a great way to get the whole family involved in the kitchen.
+Each person rolling out chapati makes it fun and easy.

 ingredients